macbookandrew/wishlist-member-show-all-levels/readme.txt

 - `wlm_all_levels_item_link`: defalts to `<a href="' . get_permalink() . '">' . get_the_title() . '</a>`; the post ID is available as a parameter to your callback function

 == Changelog ==

+1.4.1
+- Add filter for modifying the arary of pages before WP query

 1.4
 - Major change: defaults to showing pages in one list rather than grouped by level